-VIII.
-6.1.1 Where the Provost and Vice President Academic has advised a member that that he/she intends to recommend to the President that the annual career development increment of the member be denied (VIII.6 (f)) the member may ask to undertake alternative duties.
+- XII.6.1.1 Where the Provost has advised a member that that they intend to recommend to the President that the annual career development increment of the member be denied (XII.6 (f)) the member may ask to undertake alternative duties. - XII.6.1.2 To become effective, the alternative duties proposal requires the agreement of the Dean, who shall consult with the member's department, and the Provost.

-- VIII.
-6.1.2 To become effective, the alternative duties proposal requires the agreement of the Dean, who shall consult with the member's department/program, and the Provost and Vice President Academic. - VIII.
-6.1.3 Alternative duties would normally involve additional teaching, research, and/or the assumption of additional administrative/service responsibilities of a substantial nature, or a combination of the above. - VIII.
-6.1.4 Joint Committee shall be consulted about each such proposed arrangement on a case-by-case basis, as well as annually after implementation. - VIII.
-6.1.5 Subject to satisfactory performance of duties, including the alternative duties, as determined through the Annual Performance Review (IV.15 and IV.16.), the member shall receive their annual career development increment up to but not exceeding the ceiling of the member's rank. - VIII.
-6.1.6 No later than January 1, a member may give notice of their intention to terminate an alternative duties arrangement, thereby reverting to-regular duties as of the following July 1. - VIII.
-6.1.7 Members in alternate duties arrangements who revert to regular duties prior to receiving a satisfactory Annual Performance Review shall be subject to the possibility of a CDI denial on the first July 1 after reversion to a regular appointment. - VIII.
-6.1.8 Members remaining on CDI denial for a period exceeding three years, at the discretion of their Dean, may be assigned alternate duties as per VIII.6.1.3 and VIII.6.1.4 on July 1st of the third year of CDI denial. - VIII.
-6.1.9 Members at a defined rank ceiling who become subject to the denial of a CDI under VIII.6, at the discretion of their Dean may be assigned alternate duties as per VIII.6.1.3 and VIII.6.1.4, subject to any other arrangements which might be agreed to at Joint Committee.
+- XII.6.1.3 Alternative duties would normally involve additional teaching, research, and/or the assumption of additional administrative/service responsibilities of a substantial nature, or a combination of the above. - XII.6.1.4 Joint Committee shall be consulted about each such proposed arrangement on a case-by-case basis, as well as annually after implementation. - XII.6.1.5 Subject to meeting the expectations of duties, including the alternative duties, as determined through the Annual Performance Review (VIII.9 and VIII.11), the member shall receive their annual career development increment up to but not exceeding the ceiling of the member's rank. - XII.6.1.6 No later than January 1, a member may give notice of their intention to terminate an alternative duties arrangement, thereby reverting to regular duties as of the following July 1. - XII.6.1.7 Members in alternate duties arrangements who revert to regular duties prior to receiving a "meets expectations" Performance Review shall be subject to the possibility of a CDI denial on the first July 1 after reversion to a regular appointment. - XII.6.1.8 Members remaining on CDI denial for a period exceeding three years, at the discretion of their Dean, may be assigned alternate duties as per XII.6.1.3 and XII.6.1.4 on July 1st of the third year of CDI denial. - XII.6.1.9 Members at a defined rank ceiling who become subject to the denial of a CDI under XII.6, at the discretion of their Dean may be assigned alternate duties as per XII.6.1.3 and XII.6.1.4, subject to any other arrangements which might be agreed to at Joint Committee.

-VIII.
-6.2 Resumption of CDI(s)
+XII.6.2 Resumption of CDI(s)

-Upon receiving a satisfactory Annual Performance Review, any member denied one (1) or more CDIs, in accordance with the provisions of this Article, shall resume receiving CDIs for which they are eligible, beginning the following July 1.
+Upon receiving a "meets expectations" Annual Performance Review, any member denied one (1) or more CDIs, in accordance with the provisions of this Article, shall resume receiving CDIs for which they are eligible, beginning the following July 1.

-VIII.
-6.3 Restoration of CDI(s)
+XII.6.3 Restoration of CDI(s)

-VIII.6.3.1 Where a member has been denied one (1) or more CDIs, in accordance with the provisions of this Article, the denied CDI(s) will be restored in the following circumstances:
+XII.6.3.1 Where a member has been denied one (1) or more CDIs, in accordance with the provisions of this Article, the denied CDI(s) will be restored in the following circumstances:

-when the member has received two (2) consecutive years of satisfactory Annual Performance Reviews of regular duties or agreed to alternative duties in which case the denied CDI(s) will be credited to the member on a go-forward basis without retroactive compensation the July 1 immediately following the completion of two (2) years of satisfactory performance.
+when the member has received two (2) consecutive years of "meets expectations" Annual Performance Reviews of regular duties or agreed to alternative duties in which case the denied CDI(s) will be credited to the member on a go-forward basis without retroactive compensation the July 1 immediately following the completion of two (2) years of satisfactory performance.

-VIII.
-6.3.2.
-The restoration of CDI(s), in accordance with VIII.6.2 and VIII.6.3 above, shall not result in the movement of a member past the normal salary ceiling within the relevant rank (i.e. B14, C18, or D19); however, upon promotion, the denied CDIs shall be credited to the member on a go-forward basis.
+XII.
+6.3.2 The restoration of CDI(s), in accordance with XII.6.2 and XII.6.3 above, shall not result in the movement of a member past the normal salary ceiling within the relevant rank (i.e. B14, C18, or D19); however, upon promotion, the denied CDIs shall be credited to the member on a go-forward basis.